-The following list identifies provides some good birding sites and should be used in conjunction with a comprehensive map of King Island.
+The following list identifies some good birding sites and is best used in conjunction with a comprehensive map of King Island.
 The list starts in the north of the island and works roughly east, south, west and back to north.

-If you are short of time, head to the sites with beside them.
-They provide the most diverse range of habitats in one area and ergo, a range of different species.
+NOTE: Gold indicates best spots if you are short of time.

+Cape Wickham Lighthouse;

-Cape Wickham Lighthouse: When there is a good wind and sea running, this spot can be good for seabirds.
-Nankeen Kestrel breed here and some grassland birds such as Richard's Pipit.
-Drive to Cape Wickham Lighthouse and walk from there.
+Especially when there is a good wind and sea running, this spot can be good for seabirds.
+Nankeen Kestrel breed in the Lighthouse each year and some grassland birds such as Richard's Pipit are usually around.
+Drive to Cape Wickham, park near Lighthouse and walk from there.

+Disappointment Bay:

-Disappointment Bay: Shorebirds such as Hooded Plover can be present and KI Black Currawong (Ki subspecies - Vulnerable) breed in the scrub here.
-Also good in the autumn and spring with the arrival and departure of migrating Tasmanian Silvereye, Flame Robins and Grey Fantail Drive to picnic area and walk from there.
-Road turns north-east off Cape Wickham Road.
+Shorebirds such as Hooded Plover are often present on this beach and the KI Black Currawong breed in the scrub.
+Also a good good in the autumn and spring with the arrival and departure of Bass Strait migrants such as Tasmanian Silvereye, Flame Robins and Grey Fantail.
+Park in the car park and walk from there.

+Penny's Lagoon:

-Penny's Lagoon: A deep hanging lake, there are often Musk Duck seen here.
+A deep hanging lake, there are often Musk Duck seen here.
 Also bush birds such as Dusky Robin, Grey Fantail etc. Gas BBQs are available and its a great spot for a picnic or a swim in the summer.
-Drive to Lavinia Reserve and take turn to Penny's Lagoon.
+A part of Lavinia State Reserve, follow the signs to the Lagoon.